Domingo Tapia

-Domingo Rafael Tapia (born August 4, 1991) is a Dominican professional baseball pitcher in the San Diego Padres organization.
+Domingo Rafael Tapia (born August 4, 1991) is a Dominican professional baseball pitcher who is a free agent.
 Listed at 6 ft 3 in and 263 lb, he throws and bats right-handed.
-He has previously played in Major League Baseball (MLB) for the Boston Red Sox, Seattle Mariners, Kansas City Royals and Oakland Athletics.
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox, Seattle Mariners, Kansas City Royals, Oakland Athletics, and San Diego Padres.

 Career

 New York Mets

 On May 28, 2010, Tapia signed with the New York Mets organization as an international free agent.
 Tapia began his professional baseball career in 2010, pitching in the Dominican Summer League and the Gulf Coast League.
-He split the 2011 season between the rookie ball Kingsport Mets and the Low-A Brooklyn Cyclones, recording a 6-5 record and 3.38 ERA in 12 games.
-In 2012, Tapia spent the year in Single-A with the Savannah Sand Gnats, posting a 6-5 record and 3.98 ERA in 20 appearances.
-In 2013, he spent the season with the High-A St. Lucie Mets, pitching to a 3-9 record and 4.62 ERA in 101.1 innings of work.
-He played in 21 games for St. Lucie the following year, posting a 6-8 record and 3.96 ERA.
+He split the 2011 season between the rookie ball Kingsport Mets and the Low-A Brooklyn Cyclones, recording a 6–5 record and 3.38 ERA in 12 games.
+In 2012, Tapia spent the year in Single-A with the Savannah Sand Gnats, posting a 6–5 record and 3.98 ERA in 20 appearances.
+In 2013, he spent the season with the High-A St. Lucie Mets, pitching to a 3–9 record and 4.62 ERA in 101.1 innings of work.
+He played in 21 games for St. Lucie the following year, posting a 6–8 record and 3.96 ERA.

 Tapia began the 2015 season with the Double-A Binghamton Mets, but after giving up five hits, eight walks, two HBP, and nine runs in 1.2 innings, he underwent Tommy John surgery in May 2015.
-He appeared in 19 games with St. Lucie in 2016, also making 1 appearances for Binghamton, registering a 0-2 record and 3.56 ERA with 25 strikeouts.
-On November 7, 2016, he elected free agency.
+He appeared in 19 games with St. Lucie in 2016, also making 1 appearances for Binghamton, registering a 0–2 record and 3.56 ERA with 25 strikeouts.
+Tapia elected free agency following the season on November 7, 2016.

 Cincinnati Reds

 On November 28, 2016, Tapia signed a minor league contract with the Cincinnati Reds organization.
-In 2017, he split the season between the Triple-A Louisville Bats and the Double-A Pensacola Blue Wahoos, posting a 4-7 record and 4.08 ERA with 85 strikeouts between the two clubs.
-In 2018, Tapia again split the year between Louisville and Pensacola, recording a 4-5 record and 3.60 ERA in 48 appearances.
-On November 2, 2018, he elected free agency.
+In 2017, he split the season between the Triple-A Louisville Bats and the Double-A Pensacola Blue Wahoos, posting a 4–7 record and 4.08 ERA with 85 strikeouts between the two clubs.
+He elected free agency following the season on November 6, 2017.

+After re–signing with the Reds on January 19, 2018, Tapia again split the ensuing season between Louisville and Pensacola, recording a 4–5 record and 3.60 ERA in 48 appearances.
+On November 2, he elected free agency.